Charmed MongoDB

 As this user no longer exists.
 This is expected as juju remove-relation mongodb data-integrator also removes the user.

-You should now be shell you started in where you can interact with Juju and LXD.
+You should now be at the original shell where you can interact with Juju and LXD.

-If you wanted to recreate this user all you would need to do is relate the the two applications again:
+If you wanted to recreate the user we just removed, all you would need to do is relate the two applications again:

 Re-relating generates a new password for this user, and therefore a new URI you can see the new URI with: